-Intellectual impairment may be either generalized (cognitive impairment) or specific to one area (learning difficulty).
+Intellectual disability may be either generalized (cognitive impairment) or specific to one area (learning difficulty).
 Children with cognitive impairment have below-average IQ, at <70.
 The degree of cognitive impairment depends on the underlying disorder and its severity.
 An IQ of 50 to 70 is classed as mild cognitive impairment.
 Children with a specific learning difficulty, on the other hand, have difficulties with particular mental tasks but a normal IQ.
 Examples include difficulties with speech (specific language impairment), reading and writing (dyslexia), and use of numbers (dyscalculia).
 Although the terms "learning difficulty" and "cognitive impairment" have specific definitions, they are sometimes used interchangeably by clinicians.

 The majority of conditions associated with both specific learning difficulties and generalized cognitive impairment are developmental in origin, are linked to abnormalities in brain structure and function, and are present from birth.
 Learning difficulty or cognitive impairment may be part of a syndrome, and there may be a family history of similar difficulties.
 Generalized cognitive impairment is often associated with a history of delayed developmental milestones; the age at which it becomes manifest varies according to its severity.
 In some children, mild generalized cognitive impairment becomes more obvious when the child starts attending school.